aruna-rov/Aruna/readme.md

 This library handles all the movement of the rov, and is dependand of the `comm` module for communication and uses `ControlActuatorDriver` as a virtual class for drivers.

+## log

+logging for all the aruna modules

 *For more documentation see `./docs`*